Searching for dialogs

 partyandstatus, only the dialogs of the provided status owned by the provided party will be returned. - When supporting multiple values for the same parameter, these values are OR-ed, ie. if supplying two

-statusparameters, dialogs having either of those values will be returned. orgparameters must be service owner codes as defined in the global altinn-orgs.json, eg.digdirorskd.partyparameters must have one of the following formatsurn:altinn:person:identifier-no:<11 digit national identity numner>urn:altinn:organization:identifier-no:<9 digit CCR number>
+statusparameters, dialogs having either of those values will be returned. orgparameters must be service owner codes as defined in the global altinn-orgs.json, eg.digdirorskd.partyparameters must have one of the following formatsurn:altinn:person:identifier-no:<11 digit national identity number>urn:altinn:organization:identifier-no:<9 digit CCR number>

 serviceResourceparameters must refer to a resource in the Resource Registry and use the following format:urn:altinn:resource:<identifier>

-serviceResource or party parameter is supplied.
-Up to 20 distinct values for each of these two types may be supplied.Returned information
+serviceResource or party parameter is supplied.Returned information

 This will return a collection of dialogs, which contains a subset of the information returned on the dialog details endpoint.
 Depending on search parameters and the access of the authenticated user, this list may be empty.